rodche-web/rodche-web/README.md

 - 👋 Hi, I’m @rodche-web
-- 👀 I’m interested in Full-stack web development.
+- 👀 I’m interested in Front-end web development.
-- 🌱 I’m currently learning Node.js.
+- 🌱 I’m currently learning Langchain and OpenAI API.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: